APPC Code of Conduct

 Other conditions of membership of APPC include:

-- Being bound by the terms of the APPC Complaints & Disciplinary Rules and Procedures
+- Being bound by the terms of the APPC Complaints & Disciplinary Rules & Procedures

-"Political practitioner" means a person offering public affairs services to a client on behalf of a member, or to an employer, whether that person is employed, full or part-time, or freelance or an intern, or to an employer.
+"Political practitioner" means a person offering public affairs services to a client on behalf of a member organisation, or to an employer, whether that person is employed, full or part-time, or freelance or an intern, or to an employer.

-"Institutions of Government” mean all United Kingdom, English, Welsh, Scottish and Northern Ireland central, regional and local government bodies and agencies, public bodies and political parties.
+"Institutions of Government" means all United Kingdom, English, Welsh, Scottish and Northern Ireland central, regional and local government bodies and agencies, public bodies and political parties.

-"Public affairs services" means offering any advice, representation, research, monitoring or administrative assistance) predominantly related to UK institutions of government or undertaking work of an advisory nature related to institutions of UK government.
+"Public affairs services" means offering any advice, representation, research, monitoring or administrative assistance predominantly related to UK institutions of government.

 THE CODE OF CONDUCT

-- In pursuance of the principles in this Code, political practitioners are required to adhere to this Code in its entirety in order to ensure that the reputation of the Association or the profession of political consultancy is not brought into disrepute.
+- In pursuance of the principles in this Code, member organisations and political practitioners are required to adhere to this Code in its entirety in order to ensure that the reputation of the Association or the profession of political consultancy is not brought into disrepute.
 Where a member organisation has concerns about the activities of a parent or connected company, it must ensure that the parent company is acquainted with the provisions of this Code of Conduct.

-- Political practitioners must act with honesty towards clients and the institutions of government.
+- Member organisations and political practitioners must act with honesty towards clients and the institutions of government.

-- Political practitioners must use reasonable endeavours to satisfy themselves of the truth and accuracy of all statements made or information provided to clients or by or on behalf of clients to institutions of government.
+- Member organisations and political practitioners must use reasonable endeavours to satisfy themselves of the truth and accuracy of all statements made or information provided to clients or by or on behalf of clients to institutions of government.

-- In making representations to the institutions of government, political practitioners must be open in disclosing the identity of their clients and must not misrepresent their interests.
+- In making representations to the institutions of government, member organisations and political practitioners must be open in disclosing the identity of their clients and must not misrepresent their interests.

-- Political practitioners must advise clients where their activities to deliberately and intentionally interact with the institutions of government may be illegal, unethical or contrary to professional practice, and to refuse to act for a client in pursuance of any such activity.
+- Member organisations and political practitioners must advise clients where their activities to deliberately and intentionally interact with the institutions of government may be illegal, unethical or contrary to professional practice, and to refuse to act for a client in pursuance of any such activity.

-- Political practitioners must not make misleading, exaggerated or extravagant claims to clients about, or otherwise misrepresent, the nature or extent of their access to institutions of government or to political parties or to persons in those institutions.
+- Member organisations and political practitioners must not make misleading, exaggerated or extravagant claims to clients about, or otherwise misrepresent, the nature or extent of their access to institutions of government or to political parties or to persons in those institutions.

-- Save for entertainment and token business mementoes, political practitioners must not offer or give, or cause a client to offer or give, any financial or other incentive to any member of representative of an institution of government, whether elected, appointed or co-opted, that could be construed in any way as a bribe or solicitation of favour.
+- Political practitioners must not offer or give, or cause a client to offer or give, any financial or other incentive to any member or representative of an institution of government, whether elected, appointed or co-opted, that could be construed in any way as a bribe or solicitation of favour.
 Political practitioners must not accept any financial or other incentive, from whatever source, that could be construed in any way as a bribe or solicitation of favour.

-- Employ any MP, MEP, sitting Peer or any member of the Scottish Parliament or the National Assembly of Wales or the Northern Ireland Assembly or the Greater London Authority;
+- Employ any MP, MEP, Member of the House of Lords or any member of the Scottish Parliament or the National Assembly of Wales or the Northern Ireland Assembly;

-• Make any award or payment in money or in kind (including equity in a member firm) to any MP, MEP, sitting Peer or to any member of the Scottish Parliament or the National Assembly of Wales or the Northern Ireland Assembly or the Greater London Authority, or to connected persons or persons acting on their account directly or through third parties.
+- Make any award or payment in money or in kind (including equity in a member firm) to any MP, MEP, Peer or to any member of the Scottish Parliament or the National Assembly of Wales or the Northern Ireland Assembly, or to connected persons or persons acting on their account directly or through third parties.

-- Political practitioners must comply with any statute, any resolution of an institution of government and with the adopted recommendations of the Committee on Standards in Public Life in relation to payments to a political party in any part of the United Kingdom.
+- Member organisations and political practitioners must comply with any statute, any resolution of an institution of government and with the adopted recommendations of the Committee on Standards in Public Life in relation to payments to a political party in any part of the United Kingdom.
 Member organisations must satisfy themselves that they are compliant with the obligations in the Privacy & Electronic Communications Regulations and the General Data Protection Regulations.

-- Political practitioners who also serve as members of decision-making public bodies (including local authority councillors are prohibited from working on a client assignment of which the objective is to influence a decision of the local authority on which they serve.
+- Political practitioners who also serve as members of decision-making public bodies (including local authority councillors) are prohibited from working on a client assignment of which the objective is to influence a decision of the body on which they serve.
 Where member organisations employ consultants who serve as members of decision-making public bodies, those consultants must have no involvement in advising on or supporting client work that relates to those bodies, either directly or indirectly.